compoundingeffects/bigpictureschool/military_science.md

 When we combine these fundamental elements, we start to see more complex principles emerge:

-**Strategy Formation**:

-Strategy emerges from the interaction between objectives and available resources.
+- **Strategy Formation**: Strategy emerges from the interaction between objectives and available resources.
 A commander must determine how to achieve goals with limited resources while accounting for:
     - Enemy capabilities and intentions
     - Environmental conditions
     - Political constraints
     - Technological capabilities

-**Operational Art**:

-This is the bridge between strategy and tactics, dealing with:
+- **Operational Art**: This is the bridge between strategy and tactics, dealing with:
     - Movement of forces (maneuver)
     - Coordination of different force elements
     - Timing of operations
     - Logistics chains

-**Combat Dynamics**:

-At the tactical level, military science examines:
+- **Combat Dynamics**: At the tactical level, military science examines:
     - Fire and movement
     - Combined arms operations
     - Command and control
     - Unit cohesion and morale

 As we continue building up from these fundamentals, we discover key principles that govern military operations:

-1. **Unity of Command**

-All forces must operate under a single, coordinated command structure to ensure coherent action toward objectives.
+1. **Unity of Command**: All forces must operate under a single, coordinated command structure to ensure coherent action toward objectives.

-2. **Economy of Force**

-Resources should be used efficiently, with minimum force applied to secondary objectives and maximum force concentrated at decisive points.
+2. **Economy of Force**: Resources should be used efficiently, with minimum force applied to secondary objectives and maximum force concentrated at decisive points.

-3. **Security**

-Forces must protect themselves while maintaining the ability to act effectively.
+3. **Security**: Forces must protect themselves while maintaining the ability to act effectively.

-4. **Surprise**

-The ability to act unexpectedly provides tactical and strategic advantages.
+4. **Surprise**: The ability to act unexpectedly provides tactical and strategic advantages.

 Contemporary military science has evolved to incorporate:
 - Network-centric warfare
 - Cyber operations
 - Information warfare